Phenomics - Coding x High-Throughput Imaging (2D/3D Models)

 1.1 Analysis overview:

-In this model, my work centered on utilizing cancer stem cell (CSC) reporter systems to study the dynamics of cancer cells in a flat, 2D environment.
+In this model, my work centered on utilizing cancer stem cell (CSC) reporter systems (SORE6 reporter) to study the dynamics of cancer cells in a flat, 2D environment.
 I employed high-content real-time imaging to precisely monitor the CSC phenotype and understand its behavior over time.

 A key part of this work involved a high-throughput drug response study, where I evaluated the effects of various drugs on cancer cells, with a specific focus on their impact on the CSC population.
 Using this approach, I was able to establish a direct link between CSC biology and drug response.
 By analyzing the data, I could determine how much a specific drug concentration killed the cells, and in parallel, how that same concentration affected the percentage of cancer stem cells.